vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

 |

-Unlike other projects with a similar goal, e.g. Mosh_, *udp-link* doesn't allocate a pesudo terminal, which I consider a feature, because it opens the possibility to use the tool for proxying any arbitrary TCP connection.
+Unlike other projects with a similar goal, e.g. Mosh_, *udp-link* doesn't allocate a pseudo terminal, which I consider a feature, because it opens the possibility to use the tool not only for accessing remote terminals, but also for proxying any arbitrary TCP connection.
 However, *udp-link* cannot currently listen on a local TCP port on the client side.
 Fortunately, this can be worked around by adding *socat* and its exceptional ability to connect things.
 However, *socat* cannot be paired with *udp-link* via an unnamed pipe, because pipes provide a unidirectional interprocess communication, while here we need a bi-directional communication to get data back from the network.
-The trick is that udp-link is called by socat.
+The trick is that udp-link is called by *socat*.
 Here is an example of how to open a listening *2525/TCP* port on the client side, then proxy a future TCP connection over a UDP channel to a remote host, and connect it to a *25/TCP* port on the server's localhost in debug mode